albertosaurus/pg_comment/README.markdown

 In any PostgreSQL database where the Rails app is not the only consumer, it is very helpful to have comments on the various elements of the schema.
-PgComment extends the migrations DSL with methods to set and remove comments on columns and tables.
+PgComment extends the migrations DSL with methods to set and remove comments on columns, tables and indexes.
 It also dumps those comments into your schema.rb.

 Obviously, only the PostgreSQL adapter (ether 'pg' or 'activerecord-jdbcpostgresql-adapter') is supported.
 All bug reports are welcome.